A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Outline of the Appendix

 \section{Outline of the Appendix}

-\Cref{sec:main_ideas} briefly motivates the use of merge trees over more traditional TDA's techniques with a couple of examples, introducing also some problems which can be solved by considering functions on merge trees.
-In \Cref{sec:normalizing_functions} we describe how the examples presented in \Cref{sec:info_examples} can be modified in order to fall back into the admissible function spaces.
-In \Cref{sec:example_edit_fn} we take a little detour to showcase why all the machinery we set up to work with functions defined on merge trees does not work with persistence diagrams. \Cref{sec:simulated_data} presents some simulated scenarios to test some of the functions defined in \Cref{sec:info_examples}. \Cref{sec:proofs_TDA} contains the proofs of the results in the paper.
+\Cref{sec:main_ideas} briefly motivates the use of merge trees over more traditional TDA's techniques with a pair of examples, introducing also some problems which can be solved by considering functions on merge trees.
+In \Cref{sec:example_edit_fn} we showcase why all the machinery we set up to work with functions defined on merge trees does not work with persistence diagrams. \Cref{sec:proofs_TDA} contains the proofs of the results in the paper which are not included in the main text.